 John L. Hick, M.D.

-Associate Medical Director for EMS, and
+Associate Medical Director for

 Medical Director for Emergency Preparedness

 Sandra Day O'Conner